jarrekk/Jalpc-A/README.md

 * search page
 * pagination
 * donate
+* message

 ### Put in a Jalpc-A Plug

-If you want to give credit to the Jalpc-A theme with a link to my personal website <http://Jack614.github.io>, that'd be awesome.
+If you want to give credit to the Jalpc-A theme with a link to my personal website <http://angular.jack003.com>, that'd be awesome.
 No worries if you don't.

 ### Enjoy